 Sponsored content

-At the area’s outside edge, Champéry is one of the oldest tourist places in Switzerland and combines charm and authenticity with its chalets lining a picturesque village street bustling with shops and places to eat.
-Les Crosets is very much the nerve centre of the Swiss side, with great connections; Champoussin is ideal for beginners, with gentle slopes, while Morgins marks the link between the Swiss and French terrain.
+Whisper it, but the Swiss side of the Portes du Soleil is often quieter, more relaxed and more fun to ski.
+Each village has its own unique selling points.
+Champéry, at the areas outside edge, is one of the oldest tourist places in Switzerland and combines charm and authenticity with its chalets lining a picturesque village street bustling with shops and places to eat.
+Les Crosets is very much the nerve centre of the Swiss side, with great connections, particularly with Avoriaz.
+Champoussin is ideal for beginners, with gentle slopes, while Morgins marks the link between the Swiss and French terrain.

 lara-berra-dents-du-midi